Campus Visit FAQs

 There are a couple of reasons you would not be able to visit on a particular date/time.
 Maybe, that session is already full.
 Maybe, the university is closed or we have a special event scheduled and will not be hosting visits on that date.
 You may need to select a secondary date/time to visit.

 However, if you are only able to come on a particular date, we offer Self-Guided Walking Tours.
 There are many benefits of a walking tour.
-Visit our Self-Guided Walking Tours page for more information.
+Learn more about Self-Guided Walking Tours

 Can I eat on campus while I am there?